iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted151008/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.wi.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Doesn't work at all<br> :date: __2021-03-21 03:22:16__

+> Requires some verification code to report positive result.
+No clue where this code comes from so I couldn't post my result.
+Pointless, but that tracks due a government app.<br> :date: __2021-03-15 00:33:50__

 > This app is completely pointless.
 Not once have I been notified that I have come in close contact with someone infected so it gives me a hunch that no one is using this pointless app.
 Just another FAIL by One Term Tony and his cronies.
 This app eats up your battery; don't waste your time.
 After all it's just a virus and you cannot hide from it.
 Let's get back to living normal life again.<br> :date: __2021-02-18 18:43:35__

 > This App Is stupid even tho I Did not install it everytime i search these Stupid Waste of time apps are herw what the heck man!?<br> :date: __2021-02-10 21:53:07__